boschrexroth/ctrlx-automation-sdk/README.md

 # Software Development Kit for ctrlX AUTOMATION

 This is the software development kit (SDK) for [ctrlX AUTOMATION](https://www.ctrlx-automation.com).
 It can be used to program Apps for ctrlX CORE.

-Browse through the manual via: <https://boschrexroth.github.io/ctrlx-automation-sdk>
+Browse through the manual via: [ctrlX AUTOMATION Software Development Kit](https://boschrexroth.github.io/ctrlx-automation-sdk)

 ## Important directions for use